bc250-collective/amd_smu_reverse_engineering/README.md

 </pre>

-This output will not contain messages that do not have a defined handler function (i.e. the func addr. is 0000_0000), to get this we need to parse the queue table locate it according to step 4)
+This output will not contain messages that do not have a defined handler function (i.e. the func addr. is 0000_0000), to get this we need to parse the queue table
+(locate it according to step 4)

 If you rerun the script you now get:
-Notice that the msgids perfectly match with the ids in the amdgpu driver You can now start to assign the corresponding the function names
+Notice that the msgids perfectly match with the ids in the amdgpu driver.
+You can now start to assign the corresponding the function names

 <pre>